Skip to contents

 Connecting to Remote Daemons Directly

-By specifying dispatcher = FALSE, remote daemons connect directly to the host process.
+By specifying dispatcher = "none", remote daemons connect directly to the host process.
 The host listens at a single URL, and distributes tasks to all connected daemons.

 Note that above, calling host_url() without a port value uses the default of ‘0’.
 This is a wildcard value that will automatically cause a free ephemeral port to be assigned.
-The actual assigned port is provided in the return value of the call, or it may be queried at any time via status().
+The actual assigned port may be queried at any time via status():

 status()